jreyes/AssistantPi/README.md

 ## Audio problems

-If you're using HDMI, make sure to go to
+Make sure you've been to
 ```
 sudo raspi-config
 ```
-then *Advanced Options > Audio* and set the desired output (i.e. HDMI or 3.5mm Jack).
+in *Advanced Options > Audio* and have set the desired audio output (i.e. HDMI or 3.5mm Jack).

 Please refer to the following guides if you encounter any audio problems: